Itchen Bridge: Opening

 The bridge was named by Princess Alexandra, The Hon Mrs Angus Ogilvy on 13 July 1977.
-This had originally been planned as an opening ceremony but this was changed when the bridge was completed before that date.
+This had originally been planned as an opening ceremony, but this was changed when the bridge was completed before that date.

 Maintenance and changes

-In 2011 the bridge lighting was switched to white LEDs with Blue LEDs placed on the uprights.
+In 2011 the bridge lighting was switched to white LEDs with blue LEDs placed on the uprights.

 As part of the bridge's maintenance eight expansion joints were replaced in March 2016.

+In February 2022, the city council announced a bridge strengthening programme with works on the bridge in 2023 and 2024, at a cost of around £3.8 million.
+In February 2024, the city council announced that the bridge would be closed to vehicular traffic for eight weeks for maintenance and improvements.
+The works are to include improvements to the drainage on the bridge as well as resurfacing.

 Toll

 At the Woolston end a toll booth operates daily.
 Southampton City Council levies a variable toll, depending on vehicle type and time of day of crossing.
-The toll was originally charged in order to help pay the £12.174 million it cost to build and to control traffic levels.
+The original purposes of the toll were to help pay the £12.174 million it cost to build, and also to control traffic levels.
 The loans to pay for the bridge were paid off in 2016.
-In the early part of the 40 year period this took, a large part of the loan repayments were met from Southampton Council's general funds but in later years the tolls delivered a surplus.
-The toll remains to control the traffic in the areas surrounding the bridge and to cover the ongoing maintenance of the bridge with money beyond what is needed for maintenance going to general council funds.
+In the early part of the 40-year period of the loan, a large part of the loan repayments was met from Southampton Council's general funds, but in later years the tolls delivered a surplus.
+The toll remains in place, to control the traffic in the areas surrounding the bridge and to cover the ongoing maintenance of the bridge.
+Surplus tolls, beyond what is needed for maintenance, go to general council funds.

-There is a local myth that there was a promise to scrap the toll once the bridge had been paid for but this is not the case.
+There is a local myth that there was a promise to scrap the toll once the bridge had been paid for, but this is not the case.

 On 21 December 2010, it was announced that an automatic toll system would replace the staffed booth, saving over £200,000 annually.
 This system measures the height of the front of the vehicle and number of front wheels to judge the applicable toll for that vehicle.